R-Vision/impacket-client/README.md

-# winexe
+# impacket-client
-Wrapper around the impacket
+Wrapper around the impacket for node.js

 ### Install
 ```bash